diml/RFCs/rfcs/ocamlnat.md

 changes.
 In fact, the user would initially only write the `#` lines and `mdx` would insert the results just as with expectation tests.

-# The change in details
+# The change in detail

 This change would add JIT code generation for x86 architectures as described in [the paper][paper].
 For other architectures, we would